07 Dec,2012 09:53 IST

 FDI Sails Through Parliament

-The animated debate on multibrand retail FDI in the Rajya Sabha saw clashes between government and the opposition
+The debate on retail FDI in Rajya Sabha saw clashes between govt and the opposition

 BW Online Bureau